When and Why Should You Choose a Langstroth Hive?

 Another good way to use an entrance reducer is when your hive is weak or just starting out.
 The entrance reducer only allows a few bees to enter and exit at the same time.

 A slatted rack is another great option for the lower section.
-This is a wooden rack which fits in between the entrance and the brood chamber.
+This is a wooden rack that fits in between the entrance and the brood chamber.

 The slatted rack helps with hive congestion and ventilation.
 This feature is great for hot summers when the bees are working extra hard to cool the hive.